veebch/thedailygrind/README.md

 - Turn the rotary encoder to select a grind number, press to move to that number.

-- Tare function - long press rotary encoder to zero (there is a visual setpoint to do this at).
+- Tare function - press rotary encoder to zero (there is a visual setpoint to do this at).

 # Hardware